-Eligible students are doctoral students in the PhD in epidemiology who have passed the comprehensive examination.
+Eligible students are doctoral students in their 2nd year or higher of the PhD in epidemiology and are in good academic standing.
 Awarded funds may be applied towards research activities such as participant recruitment, clinical specimen analysis, travel to meet with collaborators, or other justifiable research needs.